 In Istanbul, the famed Hafiz Mustafa in Istanbul is the best place to sample authentic baklava.
 They’ve been making it according to the same recipe since 1864.

 There are many branches of Hafiz Mustafa in Istanbul and it’s fun to try their many variations.

 By Parampara, Awara Diaries

-Börek is one of the national dishes of Turkey – and in my opinion, the best snack you can get.
-Börek is perfect for breakfast, as a snack, but also for your lunch or dinner – it’s simply a perfect allrounder of the Turkish cuisine.
+Börek is one of the national dishes of Turkey and quite possibly best Turkish snack.
+Börek is delicious for breakfast, as a snack, but also for your lunch or dinner – it’s simply a perfect allrounder of the Turkish cuisine.

-Börek is basically a baked filled pastry made of a thin flaky dough known as phyllo, of Anatolian origins.
-While the dish is also popular in other regions (like the Balkans), it has its origins from the Ottoman Empire.
+A must-try taste of Turkey, börek is basically a baked, filled pastry made of a thin flaky dough known as phyllo of Anatolian origins.
+While this famous dish is also popular in other regions (like the Balkans), it has its origins from the Ottoman Empire.

 By Michael, Michael Gerber.com